olivierlacan/olivierlacan.com/_posts/2018-02-07-migrating-homebrew-postgres-to-a-new-version.md

 ```

 If you're using a recent version of Homebrew (as you should), then it's
-likely you're using homebrew services instead of launchctl to manage
+likely you're using Homebrew Services instead of launchctl to manage
 persistent processes like postgres.
 So use this instead:

 ```shell
 brew services stop postgresql
 ```

-While brew services should do the job of stopping postgres, it's not
+While Homebrew Services should do the job of stopping postgres, it's not
 guaranteed that you don't have a server process connected to postgres
 and locking it's `pid` (process ID) file.
 It's always a good idea to
 check for that file which may exist at